meloncatty/game-time/README.md

 1. In the `Block-test.js` file, we require the `Block.js` file so that we can construct blocks in our tests.

 2. In the `test/index.js` file, we require the `Block-test.js` file so that we can view the test results in the browser (at `http://localhost:8080/webpack-dev-server/test.html`).

-### Learning Goals

-Previously we had built small applications where all of our javascript was housed in a single file.
-One of the main goals we had for this project was to piece out different bits of functionality and give them their own files.
-This was easy to do, considering we were also implementing Object Oriented Programming.
-For each feature of our game we created a class that would take care of the functionality of that specific feature.
-This was the point where I realized how beautiful programming really was- I had gone from creating a single, ugly javascript file for my projects to separating out functionality based on concerns.
-This led to more readable code and made the writing process a bit easier because our focus was more clear.

-We also focused on writing a test suite for the functionality of our client-side application.
-Having the separate classes handling the different bits of functionality made the application easier to test.